Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Summary description of the experiment

-Each EH, with its respective TM, was hosted inside a vacuum chamber that was vented to space via a dedicated valve.
-The chamber was needed to handle the vacuum on ground, and because the outgassing within the spacecraft once in orbit was too large to achieve the desired vacuum level around the TMs.
+Each electrode housing, with its respective test mass, was hosted inside a vacuum chamber that was vented to space via a dedicated valve.
+The chamber was needed to handle the vacuum on ground, and because the outgassing within the spacecraft once in orbit was too large to achieve the desired vacuum level around the test masses.
 Thus the chamber was evacuated and sealed on ground and then, once on orbit, vented to space via a dedicated duct.
-In what follows we call the Gravitational Reference Sensor (GRS) the system of the TM, its EH and vacuum chamber, and all related accessories.
+In what follows we call the gravitational reference sensor (GRS) the system of the test mass, its electrode housing and vacuum chamber, and all related accessories.

-Besides the measurement of the TM motion, other physical quantities have been measured throughout the mission.
-In particular we measured: the magnetic field vector at various locations, via a dedicated set of magnetometers \cite{magnetic-mnras}; the temperature at various critical locations, via a dedicated set of thermistors \cite{10.1093/mnras/stz1017}; the cosmic ray flux with a radiation monitor \cite{ARMANO201828,armano_characteristics_2018}; finally, two additional interferometric readouts, one monitoring frequency fluctuations (F interferometer) and the other one monitoring common mode noise sources as a reference (R interferometer) \cite{PhysRevLett.126.131103}.
-The R interferometer time series has therefore been subtracted from the $\Delta x$, $x_1$ and F interferometer time series.
+Besides the measurement of the test mass motion, other physical quantities have been measured throughout the mission.
+In particular we measured: the magnetic field vector at various locations, via a dedicated set of magnetometers \cite{magnetic-mnras}; the temperature at various critical locations, via a dedicated set of thermistors \cite{10.1093/mnras/stz1017}; the cosmic ray flux with a radiation monitor \cite{ARMANO201828,armano_characteristics_2018}; finally, two additional interferometric readouts, one monitoring frequency fluctuations and the other one monitoring common mode noise sources as a reference \cite{PhysRevLett.126.131103}.
+The reference interferometer time series has therefore been subtracted from the $\Delta x$, $x_1$ and frequency interferometer time series.